-Scientists debate the last time CO2 levels were this high.
+Scientists debate the last time CO2 levels in atmosphere were this high.
 It might have happened during the Pliocene era, between 2 and 4.6 million years ago, when sea levels were at least 60 to 80 feet higher than today.
 It may have been in the Miocene, 10 to 14 million years ago, when seas were more than 100 feet higher than now.

 In our 800,000-year record, it took about 1,000 years for CO2 levels to increase by 35 ppm.
 We're currently averaging an increase of more than 2 ppm per year, meaning that we could hit an average of 500 ppm within the next 45 years, if not sooner.

 Humans have never had to breathe air like this.
 And it does not seem to be good for us.

 Global temperature tracks very closely to CO2 levels in atmosphere.
 The potential impacts of higher average temperatures include tens of thousands of deaths from heat waves, increased air pollution that leads to lung cancer and cardiovascular disease, higher rates of allergies and asthma, more extreme weather events, and the spread of diseases carried by ticks and mosquitoes — an effect we're already seeing.